cssnr/auto-auth/README.md

 ### Known Issues

 * Only allows saving 1 set of credentials per host
 * Most browsers will offer to save passwords on login and edit
+* Firefox: May cache a 401 and not prompt for auth, use `Ctrl+F5` or clear cache

 > [!TIP]
 > **Don't see your issue here?**